ImtiazVision/Goals/README.md

 ### Key things to remember

 **Motto/Goal** : is to continuously strive to be a better version of ourselves than we were yesterday.
+As long as we're making progress, we know we're on the right track.